Fast Posterior Probability Sampling with Normalizing Flows and Its Applicability in Bayesian analysis in Particle Physics: Conditional Normalizing Flows for the Near Detector fit at T2K

 \subsection{Model's architecture}

 The architecture of the model is represented in Figure \ref{fig: ANF scheme}.
-The model's structure can be broken down into two main blocks: the Encoder block housing the two CNNs, and the Flows block encompassing the RQ-NSFs and the Linear flow.
+The model's structure can be broken down into two main blocks: the Encoder block and the Flows block encompassing the RQ-NSFs and the Linear flow.
+The Encoder block contains two encoder networks, both utilizing a Convolutional Neural Network (CNN) architecture, chosen for its capacity in extracting information from image-based data.
+This feature is particularly beneficial for processing our bidimensional histogram inputs, $\mathbf{X_d}$.
 One CNN yields both the Cholesky Matrix $L$ and $\mu$, while the second CNN generates the context features used by the RQ-NSFs.
 Both CNNs share a common architecture, differing only in their last fully connected layers.
 The architecture is based on a fine-tuned ResNet-50 model \cite{he2015deep} followed by one fully connected layer.
 The first CNN produces 9 output nodes (6 for $L$ and 3 for $\mu$), while the second CNN generates 10 context features.
 Although the number of context features proved sufficient for the study, it is important to note that a complex distribution may require more context features.

 The initial phase of the flow model involves a sequence of K=4 blocks, each comprising an RQ-NSF followed by a generalized LU permutation as defined by Oliva et al. \cite{pmlr-v80-oliva18a}.
 The parameters of the RQ-NSFs are learned through a MAN consisting of three hidden layers, each containing 256 nodes.
 The MAN outputs the parameters of a 9-knot tri-dimensional spline.
 The linear flow is only parameterized by the output of the first CNN.